mfem/web/README.md

 This repo contains the MFEM website [MkDocs](http://www.mkdocs.org/) sources.

-To make changes to the website you will need an install of Python 3 with the following libraries:
+To make changes to the website you will need an install of Python version >= 3.6.9 with the following libraries:

 - use MkDocs v1.0.4 with Markdown v3.0 and the latest PyYAML and mkdocs-exclude-search:
   * `pip install --upgrade --user mkdocs==1.0.4`